 There are hundreds of clinical studies and published scientific papers encompassing decades of research that document the effectiveness of the ingredients contained in Antioxidine and Sunsafe Rx.

-All of the active ingredients in Sunsafe Rx have protective properties in your skin, and their efficacy has been well-documented.
+All of the active ingredients in Sunsafe Rx have supportive properties in your skin, and their efficacy has been well-documented.

 Polypodium Leucotomos Leaf Extract

 P. leucotomos is a fern native to Central and South America; an extract of the fern has been used in Central America for hundreds of years and in Europe for decades for its various health benefits.
-Specifically, P. leucotomos leaf extract has demonstrated unprecedented protection from ultraviolet light in skin.
-The P. leucotomos leaf extract used in Antioxidine is a rare, premium ingredient with the highest ORAC (Oxygen Radical Absorbance Capacity) antioxidant activity value of any P. leucotomos leaf extract we have measured.
+Specifically, P. leucotomos leaf extract has demonstrated unprecedented support in skin.

 Please note: Napa Valley Bioscience uses its own standardized proprietary extract of Polypodium leucotomos, which may differ from the extract cited in these research publications.
 Napa Valley Bioscience is not affiliated with the researchers or companies cited in these research publications.